lukaskollmer/yo/docs/readme.md

 ## Roadmap

-In the future, i'd like to add:
+Things i'd like to add in the future:
 - OCaml-style pattern matching
-- Named function arguments
+- Partial application
 - Explicit (non-)mutability
 - Optionals
 - Dramatically improved parsing performance
 - Variant types (this could be implemented as enums with associated values)
 - Proper protocol support
-- An Optimizer
+- Using LLVM as a backend to generate actual executables?

 ## License